gazmull/eros-bot/README.md

 Looking for feedbacks, so feel free to file an issue or a pull request!

 ## Issue
-For an issue that is only needed to be addressed instantly (if you feel like it), proceed to the [**Discord server**](http://thegzm.space).
+For an issue that is only needed to be addressed instantly (if the issuer feels like it), proceed to the [**Discord server**](http://thegzm.space).

-Please make sure your issue isn't reported at all before filing, instead submit a comment in the existing issue thread.
+Please make sure the issue isn't reported at all before filing, instead submit a comment in the existing issue thread.
 > File an issue [**here**](https://github.com/gazmull/eros-bot/issues)!

 If an issue has a vague message, please do add: